Competitive Marketing Analysis for Growth

 Social Media Tools

-- Sprout Social: Additionally, it tracks engagement metrics, content performance, and overall social growth across platforms.
+- Sprout Social: Tracks engagement metrics, content performance and social growth across platforms.

-- Meta Ads Library: Similarly, it lets you view real-time ad campaigns across Facebook, Instagram, and other Meta platforms.
+- Meta Ads Library: Lets you view live ad campaigns across Facebook, Instagram and other Meta platforms.

 Audience & Trend Insights